Parallel Docker builds for the wp-browser project - 03

 pll_docker_builds: $(docker_runs)

-Since parallel execution, in make applies to any specified target, I have to ensure the build_test_container target runs before the pll_docker_builds one.
+applies to any specified target, I have to ensure the build_test_container

-It’s as simple as concatenating two calls to make:
+It's as simple as concatenating two calls to make

 make build_test_container && make -j -O pll_docker_builds